-Control of Congress up for grabs Tuesday
+First polls close in battle for Congress

 Story highlights

-- Democrats need to pick up 5 seats to get a majority
+- Democrats need to pick up five seats to get a majority

 - A 50-50 tie would be broken by the new vice president if neither party gets a clear majority